jennybc/stat540_2014/index.md

 ### Week 1

-seminar 00 | [R, RStudio Set Up & Basics](seminars/seminar_00.r_rstudio_setup.html), students complete/attempt on their own in advance.
+seminar 00 | [R, RStudio Set Up & Basics](http://www.stat.ubc.ca/~jenny/STAT545A/block00_setup.html), borrowed from STAT 545A.
+Students complete/attempt on their own in advance.
 Bring any difficulties to first seminar.

 lecture 01 | Introduction to high dimensional biology and the course (PP) | Mon Jan 06